oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 .. tabs::

-  .. tab:: Classification
+  .. group-tab:: Classification

     - :math:`y_i \in \{0, \ldots, C-1\}`, where :math:`C` is the number of classes

-  .. tab:: Regression
+  .. group-tab:: Regression

     - :math:`y_i \in \mathbb{R}`